10 Best Compliance-Focused IT Consulting Firms for Regulated Industries in 2026

 2026 Emerging Requirement: EU AI Act Compliance

-The EU AI Act is now in enforcement for prohibited AI practices (since February 2025) with high-risk AI system requirements taking effect throughout 2026.
-Organizations deploying AI in healthcare diagnostics, financial credit scoring, employment screening, or law enforcement face mandatory conformity assessments, risk management systems, and human oversight requirements.
+The EU AI Act is now in effect for prohibited AI practices as of February 2025.
+High-risk AI system requirements will start taking effect throughout 2026.

 Few compliance consulting firms have built genuine EU AI Act capability yet.
 At EPC Group, we are integrating AI governance frameworks with existing compliance architectures — mapping AI risk assessments to Azure AI Services configurations and building audit trails through Microsoft Purview that satisfy both traditional compliance requirements and emerging AI regulations.
 If you are deploying enterprise AI in a regulated industry, this is the compliance frontier for 2026 and beyond.